Frequently Asked Questions: The Aftermath

 What happened to Mrs. Lincoln after the shooting?

 Following the death of Lincoln, the newly sworn-in President Andrew Johnson graciously allowed Mary Lincoln to live inside one of the rooms of the White House while in seclusion and in mourning.
 This lasted for around a month.
 Following that, Mary Lincoln largely remained in seclusion from the rest of society except for the immediate members of her family.
 Mary Todd’s grief and depression was often overpowering, and she dressed in black the rest of her life.
-For a period of time she travelled abroad with her son Tad, who tragically died of Tuberculosis in 1871.
+For a period of time, she travelled abroad with her son Tad, who tragically died of tuberculosis in 1871.
 Around 1875, Robert Todd had Mary briefly committed to an asylum, largely for her safety.
-Mary sadly never forgave him and both her and Robert remained estranged.
+Mary sadly never forgave him, and both she and Robert remained estranged.
 Mary spent the last remaining years of her life living with her sister in Illinois and, largely broken in spirit, died in 1882 at age 63.

-What happened to Major Rathbone and Miss Harris, the Lincoln’s guests, after the shooting?
+What happened to Major Rathbone and Miss Harris, the Lincolns’ guests, after the shooting?

 Clara Harris and Major Rathbone married and had three children.
 They moved to the German province of Hanover in 1882 when Rathbone was appointed as diplomatic consul.
-Rathbone never really recovered from the emotional trauma of that night at Ford’s Theatre, and his behavior had grown increasingly erratic.
+Rathbone never really recovered from the emotional trauma of that night at Ford’s Theatre, and his behavior grew increasingly erratic.
 In 1883, Major Rathbone shot his wife in a fit of madness, leaving three young children to be raised by their mother’s sister.
 Rathbone was committed to an asylum for the insane and remained in the institution until his death in 1911.

 What happened to Booth after the assassination?